Eyescale/Equalizer/README.rst

 revision XXX (``svn up -r XXX``) or by using:
 ``svn co
 https://equalizer.svn.sourceforge.net/svnroot/equalizer/tags/release-0.9.2``
-The internal version of this release is 0.9.2.
+The internal version number of this release is 0.9.2.

 1.1.
 Features